Can We Know Theology?

 Uncertain vs Reliable Theology

 We can definitely be certain of some parts of theology, but other parts not so much.
 To some theologians this is frustrating.
 They want to know all truth correctly, but sometimes there is very little original source material from which to work.
-So, they make the best explanations that they can, and this does involve imagination (and often, philosophy).
+So, they make the best explanations that they can, and this does involve imagination (and usually, philosophy).
 So, it is important to know which theological things are less certain because it is possible we could be wrong about them.

 In the sciences it is common to measure and track uncertainties in data.
 This is so that data with low certainty will be treated as having less authority.
 This is critical for the process of coming to the most accurate scientific conclusions.
 This perspective is useful in theological thinking as well.
 Knowing which parts have low certainty enable us then to know where we should remain flexible in our thinking as we continue to learn.

 It is also important to know which things we need to get right.
-These might things that are theologically very clear, or they might be things that God asks us to get right.
+These might be things that are theologically very clear, or they might be things that God asks us to get right.
 The good news is that this is a small, very knowable list.
 But, it contains all the best, most profound, and life changing stuff that helps us become people with love and good character, like Jesus.

 So, some things in theology are reliably knowable.
 This especially includes the parts that teach us to love each other.
 Jesus' most clear command to us is to love each other beneficially.
 Jesus then demonstrated the meaning of this command by dying to protect and help the people that he loved.
 This message to us by what he said and by what he did are unmistakably knowable.